raspberrypilearning/pick-your-favourite/en/step_7.md

 --- task ---

-At the bottom of the function, add `localStorage.setItem()` which you will use to set a storage variable.
+At the bottom of the function, add `localStorage.setItem()`, which creates a storage variable.

+Inside the brackets:
-Inside the brackets, provide the name of the variable `"choice"` and the name of your first option in quotes `""` - seperated by a comma.
++ Provide the name of the variable: `"choice"`
++ and the name of your first option in quotes `""` - separated by a comma.

 The football example looks like this: